Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 4. Step Inside Livraria Lello

-The Livraria Lello is often considered to one of the most beautiful libraries in the world.
+The Livraria Lello is often considered to be one of the most beautiful libraries in the world.
 Stepping inside feels like stepping into a fairy tale, or even into a Harry Potter library.
-The stunning staircase and elaborate woodwork are unforgettable, and you can shop for books.
+The stunning staircase and elaborate woodwork are unforgettable, and you can browse their book collection.

 5. Climb Torre dos Clérigos

-If you want to work a bit for some amazing views of Porto, then climb the Torre dos Clérigos.
+If you want to work out a bit to get some amazing views of Porto, then climb the Torre dos Clérigos.
 This tower can be seen all across Porto and the top offers panoramic sights that may be well worth the effort.

 6. Explore the Monastery of Serra do Pilar